 The federal Advisory Council on Historic Preservation (ACHP), one of the Preservation50 partners that was created by the NHPA, launched an effort to examine the challenges and opportunities facing the national preservation program on its golden anniversary.
 The intent is to develop policy recommendations to shape the future of the program that can be transmitted to the next Presidential Administration and Congress.

 An important component of the process to develop these recommendations is obtaining the views of the preservation community and the public.
-To that end, the ACHP posted some initial observations on the challenges and opportunities facing the national preservation program today.
+To that end, the ACHP posted some initial observations on the challenges and opportunities facing the national preservation program today, and solicited feedback from the American public during 2016.
 [These observations concern U.S. policy.
 For lessons from around the globe see the With a World of Heritage so Rich project.]

 A Look at the Future